arschles/www/content/blog/dcode.md

 # Why?

 `dcode` obviously doesn't fit every use case.
-If you're expecing to decode a big JSON object with lots of keys, and the incoming JSON value is the same every time, you'll most likely be more successful writing a `struct` and using [`encoding/json`](https://godoc.org/encoding/json) to decode into it (although `dcode` does have functionality to decode into `struct`s).
+If you're expecting to decode a big JSON object with lots of keys, and the incoming JSON value is the same every time, you'll most likely be more successful writing a `struct` and using [`encoding/json`](https://godoc.org/encoding/json) to decode into it (although `dcode` does have functionality to decode into `struct`s).

 This library does well, however, in a few cases: